 A. Joint Pretrial Orders in Civil Cases.
-Unless otherwise ordered by the Court, within 30 days after the date for completion of discovery in a civil case, or, if a dispositive motion has been filed, within 30 days after a decision on the motion, the parties shall file a joint pretrial order, with one courtesy hard copy for chambers.

-The joint pretrial order shall include the information required by Fed.
+Unless otherwise ordered by the Court, within 30 days after the date for completion of discovery in a civil case, or, if a dispositive motion has been filed, within 30 days of its decision, the parties shall submit to the Court for its approval a joint pretrial order, which shall include the information required by Fed.
 R. Civ.
-P. 26(a)(3) and the following:
+P. 26(a)(3) and following: